saad-rao/Learning_Python/README.md

 🔹 **Day 01:** Introduction to Python, Setup & Basics
 🔹 **Day 02:** Arithmatic Operations <br>🤝 Contributing If you have suggestions, feel free to fork the repo and submit a pull request.
-Any improvements or additional resources are always welcome!
+Any improvements or additional resources are always welcome!<br>
 🔹 **Day 03:** Data Types <br>
 🔹 **Day 04:** Operators demonstration <br>
 🔹 **Day 05:** Practice Questions<br>